kmdreko/venator/venator-engine/README.md

-The Venator engine provides the functionality that drives the Venator app.
+The Venator "engine" provides the functionality that powers the Venator app.
+It is able to store, index, and query the spans, events, and related entities.
+Do note that this crate does not have support for listening for events and spans.

-This is currently in a "beta" state; bugs and quirks are to be expected but functionality should be complete.
-Bug reports and future feature requests are welcome.